JasonKEllis/BCITree/VisualWorkflow/LidarDataAnalysis.md

 #### 4. Run Raster to Polygon tool and don’t simplify polygons so we can have greater control in the next steps:
 ![Comparison](/Photos/CanopyCoverWorklow4.png)

-#### 5. Run Select Layer by Attribute tool to select shapes with area greater than 0.5 m
+#### 5. Run Select Layer by Attribute tool to select shapes with area greater than 0.5 m:
 ![Comparison](/Photos/CanopyCoverWorklow5.png)

-#### 6. Run Eliminate Polygon Part tool to remove holes less than 0.5 m in area and previous polygons not selected in step 5
+#### 6. Run Eliminate Polygon Part tool to remove holes less than 0.5 m in area and previous polygons not selected in step 5:
 ![Comparison](/Photos/CanopyCoverWorklow6.png)

-#### 7. Run Generalize tool with a tolerance of 0.15 m to create CanopyPoly layer
+#### 7. Run Generalize tool with a tolerance of 0.15 m to create CanopyPoly layer:
 ![Comparison](/Photos/CanopyCoverWorklow7.png)

 ### Part II
 #### 1. Run Pairwise Dissolve tool on CanopyPoly to dissolve all polygons into one multipart polygon.
-This will simplify the next steps.
+This will simplify the next steps:
 ![Comparison](/Photos/CanopyCoverWorklow8.png)

 #### 2. Run Pairwise Intersect tool with the DisseminationAreas Layer and the CanopyPoly layer.
-Make sure shape_area updates correctly
+Make sure shape_area updates correctly:
 ![Comparison](/Photos/CanopyCoverWorklow9.png)

 #### 3. Run Join Field tool on the DisseminationAreas feature class to perform a one-to-one join of the layer from step 2 to DisseminationAreas on any unique field (we chose DAUID).
-This will join the shape_area of the intersected layer to DisseminationAreas
+This will join the shape_area of the intersected layer to DisseminationAreas:
 ![Comparison](/Photos/CanopyCoverWorklow10.png)

-#### 4. Add a field called CanopyPercentage of type double to DisseminationAreas
+#### 4. Add a field called CanopyPercentage of type double to DisseminationAreas:
 ![Comparison](/Photos/CanopyCoverWorklow11.png)

-#### 5. Calculate this field as 100*Shape_Area_1/Shape_Area
+#### 5. Calculate this field as 100*Shape_Area_1/Shape_Area:
 ![Comparison](/Photos/CanopyCoverWorklow12.png)

-#### 6. Repeat with VancouverNeighbourhoods but first clip to DisseminationAreas to remove the water in the neighbourhoods layer to ensure the area is accurate
+#### 6. Repeat with VancouverNeighbourhoods but first clip to DisseminationAreas to remove the water in the neighbourhoods layer to ensure the area is accurate.

 # Seeing Three Trees Workflow
 ### Part I Create Tree Tops Point Layer
-1. Create LAS dataset with all 181 Vancouver 2022 LiDAR tiles and select high vegetation
+#### 1. Create LAS dataset with all 181 Vancouver 2022 LiDAR tiles and select high vegetation:
 ![Comparison](/Photos/TreeTopWorkflow1.png)

-2. Run LAS Dataset to Raster with a cell size of 0.5 m, interpolation type of binning, cell assignment of maximum, and output data type of integer
+#### 2. Run LAS Dataset to Raster with a cell size of 0.5 m, interpolation type of binning, cell assignment of maximum, and output data type of integer:
 ![Comparison](/Photos/TreeTopWorkflow2.png)

-3. Run Focal Statistics tool with a 15x15 m rectangular neighbourhood (this value was determined with experimentation) and statistics type of maximum
+#### 3. Run Focal Statistics tool with a 15x15 m rectangular neighbourhood (this value was determined with experimentation) and statistics type of maximum:
 ![Comparison](/Photos/TreeTopWorkflow3.png)

-4. Run Raster Calculator tool with Con(“raster”==”rasterfocalstats”,1) to select cells that represent a local maxima
+#### 4. Run Raster Calculator tool with Con(“raster”==”rasterfocalstats”,1) to select cells that represent a local maxima:
 ![Comparison](/Photos/TreeTopWorkflow4.png)

-5. Run Raster to Multipoint to create a point layer from the our raster with cells that are 1 representing local maxima
+#### 5. Run Raster to Multipoint to create a point layer from the our raster with cells that are 1 representing local maxima:
 ![Comparison](/Photos/TreeTopWorkflow5.png)

-6. Run Clip tool with our point layer as the input and CanopyPoly as the clip feature.
-This removes trees that we already removed from the CanopyPoly layer for being too small to represent a tree
+#### 6. Run Clip tool with our point layer as the input and CanopyPoly as the clip feature.
+This removes trees that we already removed from the CanopyPoly layer for being too small to represent a tree.